Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Conclusions

 We have derived a schematic dynamic phase diagram for sheared amorphous at finite temperature by comparing the main timescales of the problem.
 Using EPM simulations, we have provided numerical evidence for these phase lines, by varying the exponent $\alpha$, and by use of a shuffled-kernel, the exponent $\theta$.
 The main phase lines dictate whether thermal activation occurs and whether avalanches overlap.
 Avalanche overlap has strong finite-size effects, while the threshold for thermal effects is size independent.
 In the infinite system size limit, the strict AQS critical point occurs only for $T= 0$ and $\dot{x} = 0$.
 Avalanches can be truncated by either finite-size effects or by temperature, and we have derived appropriate scaling arguments for both cases.

-These simulations complement prior stress-controlled work, and agree with $\Delta\Sigma \sim T^{1/\alpha}$ as the appropriate stress scale when avalanches overlap \cite{popovic2021thermalflow,ferrero2021yielding}.
+Our simulations complement prior stress-controlled work, and in agreement with that work find that $x_c\sim \Delta\Sigma \sim |\langle \Sigma \rangle - \Sigma_{\text{AQS}}| \sim T^{1/\alpha}$ is the appropriate stress scale when avalanches overlap~\cite{popovic2021thermalflow,ferrero2021yielding}.
 When avalanches do not overlap, i.e. before Herschel-Bulkley flow onset in the low-strain rate limit, thermal effects soften the material and introduce a new temperature-dependent stress gap.
-Using scaling arguments, we have linked that stress gap to the stress dissipated by avalanches, finding $\Delta \Sigma \sim T^{(\theta\sigma)/(\alpha(2-\tau)}$.
+Using scaling arguments, we have linked that stress gap to the stress dissipated by avalanches, finding $\Delta \Sigma \sim \Sigma_{\text{AQS}} - \langle \Sigma\rangle T^{(\theta\sigma)/(\alpha(2-\tau)}$.
 Intriguingly, this brings the AQS $1/\sigma$ exponent, which is normally only exposed by stress-controlled simulations, into the thermal problem.
 Since we arrived at that scaling using generic scaling arguments, it should also hold in stress-controlled simulations.

 One avenue that this work does not touch on is aging and thermal history dependence.
-We use a fixed Weibull distribution for site yield thresholds $\sigma_{th}$, but this distribution has been shown to have temperature dependence~\cite{patinet_connecting_2016,barbot_local_2018}.
+We use a fixed Weibull distribution for site yield thresholds $\sigma_{\text{th}}$, but \dkrep{the threshold }{this} distribution has \dkdel{been shown to have} temperature and history dependence~\cite{patinet_connecting_2016,barbot_local_2018}.
 To what extent this affects critical behaviour beyond the ductile-brittle transition has not been elucidated.

-One aspect that deserves further study is why the thermal Herschel-Bulkley exponent takes the value it does.
+Another aspect that deserves further study is why the thermal Herschel-Bulkley exponent takes the value it does.
 Can this be linked by appropriate scaling arguments to the other critical exponents, as is done in the athermal case~\cite{lin_scaling_2014,lin_microscopic_2018}?
 An accurate space-time exponent $z$ would need to be measured, along with the correlation length exponent $\nu$ (or its thermal equivalent).
-One intriguing aspect is our observation that both the thermal and athermal Herschel-Bulkley exponent differ when the kernel is shuffled and correlations between sites are destroyed.
-This seems to suggest that not all aspects of the yielding transition are mean-field.
+We predict a decrease in the correlation length throughout regime 3, where temperature effects truncate avalanche propagation.
+Although we do not attempt to separate temporally overlapping but spatially distinct avalanches, as might be possible for low driving rates, temperatures and for large systems in the HB regime, we expect correlation lengths will continue to decrease with temperature in the HB regime.